Leask/php55/README.md

 ## Warning

-I built this PHP bin for CGI only!
+This branch is for FPM only!